akexorcist/RoundCornerProgressBar/README.md

 Known Issues
 ===
-* Incorect progress showing in `CenteredRoundCornerProgressBar` with 1%-2% value
+* Incorrect progress showing in `CenteredRoundCornerProgressBar` with 1%-2% value
 * Incorrect text's width in `TextRoundCornerProgressBar` when `outside` priority and value close to 100%
 * `setProgress(progress: Int)` does not update text position